-This summer, the Georgia Conservancy is working with community leaders in LaGrange, Georgia to envision a revitalized future for the town’s Calumet Village neighborhood.
+The Georgia Conservancy is working with community leaders in LaGrange, Georgia to envision a revitalized future for the town’s Calumet Village neighborhood.

 Recent efforts of our Sustainable Growth program have centered on thoughtful revitalization, infill and retrofitting of downtowns and in-town neighborhoods, specifically in smaller cities across Georgia.
 Through our Blueprints for Successful Communities technical planning program and with knowledge from several years’ research on small town sustainability, the Georgia Conservancy will provide meaningful support for the residents and civic leaders of LaGrange who are invested in Calumet Village.

 Calumet Village is located within walking and sight distance of LaGrange’s thriving downtown square and is linked to LaGrange’s mill economy history, as a community of workers serving the former Calumet Mill.As a former mill village, the neighborhood has character and history not commonly found in suburban neighborhoods and has a walkable scale that is desirable today and was a necessity during the Calumet Mill’s operation.
 Recent and current City investments in Calumet’s park and sidewalk inventory demonstrate a commitment to stabilizing this neighborhood.
 This community framework of the past, supported by present investments, create an uncommon in-town neighborhood asset.
 The neighborhood should be serving as a contributor to the vitality and character of downtown and Lafayette Square and an anchor to greater stability.
 It is not today.